intel/crd-reconciler-for-kubernetes/README.md

 There are two intermediate container images:

-- `kube-controllers-go-dep` -- contains only source dependencies, separate to speed up local dev iterations
+- `crd-reconciler-for-kubernetes-dep` -- contains only source dependencies, separate to speed up local dev iterations

-- `kube-controllers-go` -- base image for all controller images, built on top of kube-controllers-go-dep.
+- `crd-reconciler-for-kubernetes` -- base image for all controller images, built on top of crd-reconciler-for-kubernetes-dep.

 ### Most useful Make targets

-- **`make dep`**: Build a docker image containing only source dependencies and tag it as `kube-controllers-go-dep:$(version)`.
+- **`make dep`**: Build a docker image containing only source dependencies and tag it as `crd-reconciler-for-kubernetes-dep:$(version)`.
 This step is a prerequisite to run the other targets, and must be run explicitly.

 - **`make docker`**: Build a docker image containing the source repo, running